 As I was studying audio signal processing, my brain started making connections back to procedural map generation.
 So here are some notes on how signal processing concepts relate to map generation.
 I don’t think any of this is new but some of it is new to me, so I wanted to write it down and share.
 I only cover simple topics (frequency, amplitude, colors of noise, uses of noise) and not related topics (discrete vs continuous functions, FIR/IIR filters, FFT, complex numbers).
 The math on this page is mostly sine waves.

 I’m going to start with the basics of using random numbers and work my way up to explaining how 1D landscapes work.
-The same concepts work for 2D and 3D.
+The same concepts work for 2D (see demo) and 3D.
 Try moving this slider to see how a single parameter can describe many different styles of noise:

 This article covers:

 - how to generate landscapes like these in under 15 lines of code